icpc/live-v3/README.md

 First created receives admin rights.
 Others only receive them when someone with admin rights confirms, it's okey.

 Consider, if you are okay with passing your passwords using plain HTTP.

+If you don't need auth, you can disable it by -P:auth.disabled=true command-line option, or corresponding property in config file.

 # Run in development mode